kathleenwest/ContosoPizzaWebApiDemo/README.md

 	/vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc -->

-# ContosoPizza
-A simple web api demo with swagger documentation, unit tests, and patch.

-TBA - In progress

-I will present this demo project.

-Topics/YouTube Video
 ##  1. <a name='ProjectOverview'></a>Project Overview
 ##  2. <a name='Architecture'></a>Architecture
 ##  3. <a name='WebApiCRUD'></a>Web Api CRUD